wmjordan/Codist/README.md

 * **Click and go** to source code of symbol definition

   If a symbol is defined in your source code, you can click and go to its definition on the Quick Info window.
-There's no need to hit `F12` on your keyboard any more.
+No need to hit `F12` on your keyboard any more!
 Even more, _Codist_ also tells you where the symbol is defined if you hover your mouse over it.

   ![Super Quick Info - Click and Go](doc/super-quick-info-click-go.png)